jbkroner/TalkTurbo/README.md

 `-h`, `--help` - show this help message and exit

-`--sync-app-commands` - Sync new or udpated app commands with Discord.
+`--sync-app-commands` - sync new or udpated app commands with Discord.
 This will sync commands globally with all guilds that your instance of Turbo has joined.

-`--no-user-identifier` - Do *not* send a user's unique hash to OpenAI with each request.
+`--no-user-identifier` - do *not* send a user's unique hash to OpenAI with each request.

-`--disable-image-storage` - Do not store dalle images locally.
+`--disable-image-storage` - do not store dalle images locally.
 Image prompts and hashes may still be logged.

 ## Slash Commands
 Slash commands can be used within a Discord server to control the bot.